ruromgar/git-merge-strategies/README.md

 Git will show the differences in the response, allowing you to fix the conflict there, where it actually is.

 ![Rebase Strategy](images/rebase_strategy.png)

+## Notes

+Looks like GitHub itself performs a `merge` in the built-in tool - check it clicking on `Resolve conflicts` in the PR.